-1097 1098 Guided by the strategic trade-off framework described above, experience shows that a phased approach is the most successful.
-Typically, an effective Delivery Roadmap will cover five main phases.
-1099 Plan 1100 1101 1102 1103 1104 1105 1106 1107 1108 1109 1110 1111 1112 1113 1114 The preparation and planning needed to develop a tailored Delivery Roadmap for the Government, to ensure that the business case for transformation is fully articulated, and that all key stakeholders are on-board.
-Key outputs from this phase should include: Transformation vision: a high level document setting out the agreed future model for transformation of our client organisation and its re-engineered business processes Strategic business case: the key costs and benefits associated with the transformation programme Delivery roadmap: a multi-year transformation plan, covering, among other things: A change management plan (including communication and training plans) Central capability building and governance processes A sourcing strategy A strategy for moving towards a service oriented ICT architecture A risk management strategy A high level benefit realisation plan, setting out the actions needed to ensure full downstream delivery of the intended benefits from the transformation programme.
-1115 Initiate 1116 1117 1118 1119 1120 1121 1122 1123 In this first phase of delivery, the focus is on building the maximum of momentum behind the Roadmap for the minimum of delivery risk.
+The preparation and planning needed to develop a tailored Delivery Roadmap for the Government, to ensure that the business case for transformation is fully articulated, and that all key stakeholders are on-board.
+Key outputs from this phase should include:

+- Transformation vision: a high level document setting out the agreed future model for transformation of our client organisation and its re-engineered business processes - Strategic business case: the key costs and benefits associated with the transformation programme - Delivery roadmap: a multi-year transformation plan, covering, among other things: - A change management plan (including communication and training plans)

+1026 1027 1028 1029 1030 1031 Central capability building and governance processes A sourcing strategy A strategy for moving towards a service oriented ICT architecture A risk management strategy A high level benefit realisation plan, setting out the actions needed to ensure full downstream delivery of the intended benefits from the transformation programme.
+1032 Initiate 1033 1034 1035 1036 1037 1038 1039 1040 In this first phase of delivery, the focus is on building the maximum of momentum behind the Roadmap for the minimum of delivery risk.
 This means focusing in particular on three things: some early quick wins to demonstrate progress and early benefits, for a minimum of delivery risk and using little or no technology expenditure embedding the Roadmap in governance structures and processes which will be needed to inform all future investments, notably the frameworks of enterprise architecture, customer service standards and issue/risk management that will be required selecting effective delivery partners.
-1124 Deliver 1125 1126 1127 In this phase, some of the more significant investments start coming on stream - for example, the first version of the major "one-stop" citizen-facing delivery platforms, and the first wave of transformation projects from "champion" or "early adopter" agencies within the Government 1128 Consolidate 1129 1130 1131 In this phase, the focus shifts towards driving take-up of the initial services, expanding the initial one- stop service over more channels, learning from user feedback, and using that feedback to specify changes to the business and technology architectures being developed as longer term, strategic solutions
+1041 Deliver 1041 1042 1043 1044 Deliver In this phase, some of the more significant investments start coming on stream - for example, the first version of the major "one-stop" citizen-facing delivery platforms, and the first wave of transformation projects from "champion" or "early adopter" agencies within the Government 1042 1043 In this phase, some of the more significant investments start coming on stream - for example, the first version of the major "one-stop" citizen-facing delivery platforms, and the first wave of 1042 1043 1044 In this phase, some of the more significant investments start coming on stream - for example, the first version of the major "one-stop" citizen-facing delivery platforms, and the first wave of transformation projects from "champion" or "early adopter" agencies within the Government 1042 1043 1044 1045 1046 1047 1048 In this phase, some of the more significant investments start coming on stream - for example, the first version of the major "one-stop" citizen-facing delivery platforms, and the first wave of transformation projects from "champion" or "early adopter" agencies within the Government Consolidate In this phase, the focus shifts towards driving take-up of the initial services, expanding the initial one-stop service over more channels, learning from user feedback, and using that feedback to specify changes to the business and technology architectures being developed as longer term, strategic